justinthelaw/uds-rke2/docs/LOCAL-PATH.md

 ### Pre-Requisites

+#### Node Configuration

+Node-level storage configurations are set within the [Node Path Map values file](../packages/local-path/values/node-path-map-values.yaml).
+The instructions for filling out the values file are within the values file.
+The default mount for all nodes that do not have a specific configuration is `/opt/uds/`.

+#### Storage Configuration

 Ensure that the local volume mount points are accessible to the cluster.
 For example, the default mount point for all nodes is `/opt/uds`, which means your storage devices, logical or physical, must be mounted at point `/opt/uds` on that node.
 An example of a logical volume mount is as follows:

 ```bash